adamfk/bouncy-button-data/.github/ISSUE_TEMPLATE/button-switch-report.md

     - Bonus points for measuring the actual pull-up resistor value.
 See how-to guide.
 - Switch wires connection: soldered, alligator clips, screws...
 - Arduino model: Uno, Nano, ...
 - Measure switch's ON resistance: bonus points!
-Don't worry about < 1 ohm.
+Rough measurement is fine like 0.5 ohms.
-- Anything else connected? oscilloscope?
+- Anything else connected: oscilloscope?
-- Anything else noteworthy?
+- Anything else noteworthy: test section descriptions?

 Please upload picture(s) of your test setup showing how the switch is connected to your Arduino.
 Please be wary of insecure wires/connections as they can cause many signal glitches.